 The Spruill Home place in Dunwoody, Georgia, was the center of a large working farm from the mid-19th century until 1965.
 Today, the main house and two outbuildings are still standing in good condition on the property.
 The house has undergone numerous additions and renovations since being built in the 1840s, and features a century's worth of phases and styles of Southern folk architecture.

-When Stephen Thomas Spruill (1870-1967), married Miss Mollie Lee Carter (1872-1932) of Sandy Springs in 1889, the Home place was presented to them as a wedding gift.
-It was Stephen who, in 1905, tore down the original log house because it was infested with termites using the 1867 addition as an anchor and rebuilt the Home place as we know it today.
+- When Stephen Thomas Spruill (1870-1967), married Miss Mollie Lee Carter (1872-1932) of Sandy Springs in 1889, the Home place was presented to them as a wedding gift.
+In 1905, Stephen tore down the original log house and rebuilt the Homeplace as we know it today.

-Throughout the early twentieth century, Stephen acquired land from neighboring farms, and by the time of his death was one of the most prosperous farmers and largest land owners in both Fulton and DeKalb counties.
+- Throughout the early twentieth century, Stephen acquired land from neighboring farms, and became one of the most prosperous farmers and largest land owners in Fulton and DeKalb counties.
 Most of Stephen and Mollie Lee's descendants continue to live in the Dunwoody area.

 Board of Directors